 - The other recollection was about my love for houseplants as a young boy.
 A close family friend bought me a book outlining the fascinating world of spider plants, philodendrons and ficus.

-It's funny that after forty years, these images still trigger such strong responses.
+It's funny that after almost fifty years, these images still trigger such strong responses.
 I suppose this is the case for all gardeners.

 Currently, our own garden now is a mashup of viburnums, Chinese dogwoods, Japanese maples, and various perennials behind our beloved Victorian house circa 1875.
 This wasn't the case when we moved in as the site was more junkyard than garden; however, Linda and I have wrestled something quite serene and lush out of the initial junkyard.
 I shudder at the thought of moving and leaving all this beauty behind.